CrayLabs/SmartSim/README.md

 to call the model that was set and retrieve the results as a language native tensor.

-This example shows how, with minimal boilerplate code, a C++ application launched from SmartSim is able utilize the Client API to execute a model stored in the Orchestrator that has been fit using any of the supported Python ML backends.
+This example shows how, with minimal boilerplate code, a C++ application launched from SmartSim is able to utilize the Client API to execute a model stored in the Orchestrator that has been fit using any of the supported Python ML backends.

 ```C++
 #include "client.h"